lggruspe/ibex/README.md

 rnd
 ===

-rnd is a `C` for creating deterministic finite automata with Python bindings.
+rnd is a `C` library for creating deterministic finite automata with Python bindings.

 Prerequisites